Clove Bud Essential Oil

-- Botany: The Clove flower bud and plant stem comes from an evergreen tree and is part of the Myrtaceae botanical family.
+The Clove flower bud and plant stem comes from an evergreen tree.

 - Scent Profile: Base note with a spicy, warm scent

-- Blends well with: Cardamom, Cedarwood, Cinnamon Bark, Cinnamon Leaf, Ginger, Green Myrtle, Lavender, Lemon, Manuka, Niaouli, Nutmeg, and Orange.
+- Blends well with: Cardamom, Cedarwood, Cinnamon Bark, Cinnamon Leaf, Ginger, Green Myrtle, Lavender, Lemon, Manuka, Niaouli, Nutmeg, Orange, and Vanilla.

 - According to Tisserand & Young: Drug interactions, embryotoxicity, may inhibit blood clotting, moderate risk of skin sensitization and mucous membrane irritation.